camielverdult/APC-randomness/README.md

 In the example program you are asked to enter a value that will be used as the seed for the RNG.
-If you play around with this a bit, you will see that the generated sequence of numbers will stay the same if you enter the same number for the seed again. std::rand() is dependant on a different seed everytime to generate anything close to a random sequence.
+If you play around with this a bit, you will see that the generated sequence of numbers will stay the same if you enter the same number for the seed again. std::rand() is dependent on a different seed everytime to generate anything close to a random sequence.

 Considering this, we can conclude that std::rand() by itself is not random at all.
 To actually generate random numbers we will look at more sophisticated algorithms that handle RNG much better.